Techscq/translatable-criteria/src/docs/api-reference/en.md

 - `joins: ReadonlyArray<StoredJoinDetails<TSchema>>`: Join configurations.
 - `rootFilterGroup: FilterGroup`: Root filter group.
 - `sourceName: TSchema['source_name']`: Source name from the schema.
-- `alias: CurrentAlias`: Current alias of the criteria.
+- `alias: TSchema['alias']`: The canonical alias from the schema.
 - `cursor: Cursor<...> | undefined`: Cursor configuration for pagination.
+- `identifierField: FieldOfSchema<TSchema>`: The name of the identifier field from the schema.
+- `schemaMetadata: TSchema['metadata']`: The metadata object from the schema.

 **Main Methods (chainable):**